igor11191708/replicate-kit-swift/README.md

 ### Create prediction and get result

 Calling this operation starts a new prediction for the version and inputs you provide.
 As models can take several seconds or more to run, the output will not be available immediately.
-To get the final result of the prediction you should either provide a webhook URL for us to call when the results are ready, or poll the get a prediction endpoint until it has one of the terminated statuses.
+To get the final result of the prediction you should either provide a webhook URL to call when the results are ready, or wait a prediction result until it has one of the finished statuses.

 ```swift